Filbert-code/Python-Pymunk-Vehicle-Simulator/README.md

 # Python/Pymunk Vehicle Simulator

+A 2D vehicle simulation that features a tank, sportscar, truck, and three different sandbox maps.

-Utilizing the Pymunk physics-engine library to create a 2D vehicle simulation with realistic physics.
+Uses the Pymunk physics-engine library to create realistic movement and collision physics.
-Using the PyGame game-creation library for controlling computer graphics.
+Uses the PyGame game-creation library for controlling computer graphics.